JamesSingleton/march-arena/README.md

 # March Madness AI

 An AI-powered NCAA Tournament bracket simulator built with Next.js and Google Gemini.
-Watch the full 2026 bracket unfold in real time as an AI analyst picks every game — from the First Four through the national championship — using KenPom ratings, historical seed data, and matchup context.
+Watch the full 2026 bracket unfold in real time as an AI analyst picks every game, from the First Four through the national championship, using KenPom ratings, historical seed data, and matchup context.

 Try it out at https://www.marcharena.com.